Quantum capacity analysis of finite-dimensional lossy channels: Degradability analysis

-The complete antidegradability (see \appref{appendix:degantideg}) region in the parameter space of $d$-dimensional MAD channels was found.
-Coincidentally, any MAD that does not meet these conditions has quantum capacity bigger than $0$, which means that those that do meet them are the only "useless" ones in terms of communication capabilities. \begin{widetext}
+In this section we present a complete characterization of the antidegradability region in the parameter space of $d$-dimensional MAD channels.
+Coincidentally, we show that any MAD channel that does not meet these conditions has quantum capacity strictly larger than $0$, which means that those that do meet them are the only "useless" ones in terms of communication capabilities. \\ \begin{theorem} A MAD channel $\Phi _{\Gamma}$ is anti-degrabable iff the elements of its transition matrix $\Gamma$ fulfil the inequalities